 - Displaying avoidance tendencies, which manifests as dissociation or disconnecting from everyday life.

-- Displaying arousal tendencies in order to heighten their awareness and/or vigilance to avoid triggers.
+- Displaying arousal tendencies in order to heighten their awareness and/or vigilance to avoid triggers—it is natural for the body to respond with anxiety if they are having intrusive thoughts or feelings about the event happening again.

-Reliving the incident may be triggered by a loud crashing noise or a horn that sounds like a vehicle honking.
-Noises that the brain associates with the original trauma are typically where triggers are formed.
+- Reliving the incident may be triggered by a loud crashing noise or a horn that sounds like a vehicle honking.
+Noises that the brain associated with the original trauma are typically where triggers are formed.

 How PTSD Affects Physical Capabilities

-For some, PTSD has the ability to cause a person to freeze up from anxiety, almost as if they are frozen in time.
+For some, PTSD could cause a person to freeze up from anxiety, almost as if they are frozen in time.
 This is similar to dissociation, in which the individual feels out of their own body—in essence forcing them to stop conversing or even moving during the moment of fear.

 Here’s what we mean: